Skip to content

 How soon after being invited should I book an interview or assessment?

-We recommend booking the next stage of the recruitment process, a Stage 2 Interview or a Stage 3 Technical Assessment within 2 to 3 weeks of being progressed.
+We recommend booking the next stage of the recruitment process, a Stage 2 Interview or a Stage 3 Technical Assessment, within 2 weeks of being progressed.

-What can I do to prepare for the interview?
+What can I do to prepare for the Stage 2 interview?

-We’re looking for three key areas in this interview - your motivations, how you learn and understand a technology company, and how much coding you have done.
+We’re looking for four key behavioural areas in this interview - Communication, Conscientiousness, Coachability, and Proactivity.
 Please prepare accordingly.

 We want you to set yourself up well so that we can see the best of you.
 So,